maulanaisa/mfcc-python/README.md

 This projects are built on top of python virtual environtment (venv) to isolate package/libraries installation, there will be slight changes to project folder on Windows and Linux/Mac OS

 ## If you are using Windows
 Please use mfcc-windows folder.
-Before running the server, change the current working directory to mfcc-windows folder and run ```activate.bat``` to activate virtual environment, initialize dependencies installation using pip and run server.py (if you skip this, there will be an 'module not found error' message).
+Before running the server, change the current working directory to mfcc-windows folder and run ```start.bat``` to activate virtual environment, initialize dependencies installation using pip and run server.py (if you skip this, there will be an 'module not found error' message).
 After several seconds, the server will run on http://127.0.0.1:5000
 ```
-\mfcc_windows>activate
+\mfcc_windows>start

  * Serving Flask app 'server' (lazy loading)
  * Environment: production